💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

-Back in 1917, the Philadelphia Chamber of Commerce distributed an “educational pamphlet” that noted the candy-making industry in the city had exploded from just 20 small stores in the early 1800s to more than 130 a century later, with a combined volume of more than $7 million (equivalent to around $175 million today).
+The industry had exploded in the city from just 20 small stores in the early 1800s to more than 130 shops, manufacturers, and distributors, according to a 1917 educational pamphlet from the Philadelphia Chamber of Commerce.
+Their combined sales volume was more than $7 million, equivalent to around $200 million today.

-Fast forward 150 years: Several of those businesses are still around, including Casani (though it has since moved across the river to Pennsauken, NJ), and a surprising number of sweets are still manufactured within the city limits.
+Two centuries later, several of those compare still around, including Casani, though it has since moved across the river to Pennsauken, N.J.
+A surprising number of sweets are still manufactured within the city limits.
 Many more are made nearby, even if the original families that started the companies have since been bought out by larger corporations.
-Here’s a list of some of the most-recognizable.

 Goldenberg’s Peanut Chews